 On page 55, lines 45-46, replace “the mesh root is connected to the PAN coordinator either through a backhaul or by being in the same device as the PAN coordinator” by “the mesh root has a direct connection to the PAN coordinator”

+CID R164: Reason for prohibiting brother routing unclear.

+Delete the line: “When the Brother Routing field is set to 1, routing through a brother is allowed.
+Otherwise, routing through a brother is prohibited.
+Delete Bit 7 “for Brother Routing” in Figure 30